-Later on, just for old times’ sake, we head over to the main stage for New Model Army where I imagine I’ll be having a bit of a nostalgia fest.
+Later on we head over to the main stage for New Model Army where I imagine I’ll be having a bit of a nostalgia fest.
 I had neglected to keep my finger on the pulse with NMA, and it’s great to discover that they are still experimenting, still working on new material, and they they sound fresh and vibrant.
 It helps that there’s an excellent sound system at the main stage.
 Especially rocking are No Rest and High with Sullivan’s voice sounding extra growly.
 NMA have a new album, and a tour, heading our way soon.

 We look for the Fire Show but never find it, so head back to Magical Sounds for Sicknote’s entertaining and energetic set.
 The younger members of our party inform me next day that Subgiant was the best thing of the day.

 On day two it’s freezing cold but luckily no rain.
 There’s plenty for kids to do in the Angel Gardens area, which is busy with kids drawing, painting and having races.
-The tiny tots are being pulled around the arena in cute little carts.
 There’s a funfair area in the centre with a stunning Helter Skelter and Big Wheel, both at only £1.50 a go.
 On the Main Stage, it’s the turn of rising folksters ahab.
 Despite being bundled up in coats, they deliver a rocking set, just as good or if not better than when I saw them at King’s Place.